wsdt/Batch_Helper/README.md

 - hacking "trick/game" -> simulates a noob hacking attack on an arbitrary website
 - and much more etc.

+## How to get started
+Just start the "Smart Speed.bat" in the top directory.

 ## Contribution and info
 As I wrote this application when I was appr.
 12-14 years old (and also was my first "scripting/programming language"), some things might not work anymore, might be hardcoded (like paths) or might be written inefficient.
 The application is still in use for small things (e.g. when I want to restart my printing queue ^^), but is NOT maintained by me.